lilyz622/twitter-big-data/instructions.md

 ************************************************
 Installing packages python 2.7 on vm:

-1. pip install tweepy
+1. pip install -r requirements.txt
-2. pip install mysql-connector
-3. pip install python-dateutil

 ************************************************
 To run the bash script on your vm and sqoop mysql table into hive: